Return to the Costume List

 You have lots of options if you need to stiffen something or make it stand up.
 For immobile things that don't have to flex (spacesuit wings, belt buckles, etc.) you can insert heavy cardboard.
 (Cardboard will NOT work in applications where fabric must be saturated with glue, then applied over the stiffener; it will get soggy and start to flex.)
 For more flexible pieces, you can use bridal wire, boning, latex foam padding, or a kind of heavy paper called "bridal stiffener" (no one calls it that outside of Iowa - I think it's just heavey interfacing).
 More traditional sewing people use buckram, a stiff cloth used for bookbinding and uncomfortable clothes (which may be just the thing for your space glove cuffs), or interfacing, which looks like sheets of paper.
 My mother, who makes fabric boxes, recommends Peltex or Timtex.
 Hatmakers traditionally use buckram, a seriously stiff fabric, to give hats their shape; you can find at serious fabric store or on-line.
 For a while, people were recommending plastic embroidery screen to stiffen spacesuit wings, but eventually the little squares become visible as the vinyl is pressed against the screen.

 Fabric-covered buttons are usually made, not bought.
 There is a very limited selection of fabric-covered buttons commercially available.
 Go to the notions department and buy a kit--you provide the fabric and a hammer, the kit provides the button findings (and sometimes a tool to help align the findings correctly over the fabric).
 The tool is a small cheap plastic ring that distributes the force when you whack the pieces together (it's like using a Badg-a-Minit, or playing Whack-a-Mole).
-The last time I used such an assembly aid I broke it, but it is easier to assemble the buttons with one than without.
+The trick is to be forceful, but not too much or you'll break the plastic.
 Buy extra button forms; you'll screw up at least one of 'em.

 Yes, Magentas could try to dye white satin shank buttons...but the satin is synthetic and won't take dye very well.

 When ironing something fragile, use a pressing cloth.
 Vinyl and lamé will melt if you iron them, even on a low setting.
 And some fabrics may scorch if ironed.
 In cases like this, put a piece of old sheet or a lab apron or some other flat, sturdy, not-flimsy white cotton fabric over the fragile material and iron a small test patch.
 (Use the correct setting on your iron, of course.)
-I've never tried wetting the pressing cloth, but apparently that can be done, since anything fragile enough to require a pressing cloth probably needs to be ironed on a low enough setting you can't use the "steam" setting on your iron.
+You can spritz the pressing cloth with water and then iron it, since anything fragile enough to require a pressing cloth may need to be ironed on a low enough setting you can't use the "steam" setting on your iron.
 Don't wet the pressing cloth if you're working with lamé - lamé can rust.

 4. What are some useful tricks for making the costumes?

 Find a friend or relative with a sewing machine.
 You can learn how to do basic stitches on one fairly quickly, and they make sewing a lot faster.
+Modern machines are easier to thread and some claim they'll even take care of the bobbin for you.
 Sergers, which stitch two pieces of fabric together and also stitch over the edges, are great for fabrics that fray (like lamé) and are very fast, but are expensive and take a while to learn to adjust.
 A friend of mine swears by her serger, which allows very fast costume construction, and my husband loves his.
-Once something's serged, though, you can't undo and then redo it; I prefer a sewing machine for this reason.
+Once something's serged, though, you can't undo and then redo it, and sergers actually cut the fabric; I prefer a sewing machine for this reason.

 Use math.
 As noted in 2) above, you want as many reference photos as possible before starting the project.
 Ratio the costume to your size (height/girth/etc.).
 People often write in and ask me how long something is, what size buttons to use, etc. The answer depends on what looks right on you.
 If Barry Bostwick's boa is 10 feet long, but you're 4'9", you don't want a 10 foot boa.
 I spend probably as much time ratioing costume pieces to my height/weight as I do tracing the pattern.